1553 succession crisis: Land Deal (November 1552-May 1553)

 In 1547, the death of Henry VIII made Mary the largest landowner in East Anglia: under her father's will, she received 32 estates in Norfolk, Suffolk, and Essex.
 Along with the inheritance, Mary received for the first time in her life a large support group "on the land" — clients from the local nobility and common people.
 In November–December 1552, the Privy Council offered to exchange part of her estates for crown lands, ostensibly to consolidate the royal estate and raise revenue.
 The deal was concluded six months later, in April–May 1553.
 Mary, having given up the king's coastal estates in Essex, received in return a much larger and more profitable area, and successfully "rounded up" his possessions in the interior.
 She received the royal castle of Hertford and the fortified Framlingham Castle, which had recently belonged to the disgraced Thomas Howard.
 It was at Framlingham in July 1553 that the main events of Mary's rebellion against Jane Grey took place.

 The meaning of this unfavorable deal, which placed an important military base in Mary's hands, remains a mystery.
 None of the proposed versions have reliable evidence.
-David Lods suggests that Edward wanted to cut Mary's attempts to flee abroad by denying her access to the sea.
+David Loades suggests that Edward wanted to cut Mary's attempts to flee abroad by denying her access to the sea.
 There are opinions that London nobles, who foresaw Mary's imminent rise to power and tried to buy her favor in advance, were behind the exchange.
 According to Geri Mackintosh, the deal may have been a secret payment to Mary for renouncing her hereditary rights; however, historians are almost unanimous that Mary was not privy to Edward and Dudley's plans and never agreed to abdicate.
 She learned of these plans or suspected them in late June 1553, when a wide range of nobles, judges, and diplomats were already involved in the discussion of the royal succession patent.